lauris/awesome-scala/README.md

 Awesome Scala
 =============

 A community driven list of useful Scala libraries, frameworks and software.
 This is not a catalog of all the libraries, just a starting point for your explorations.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

 - [Awesome Scala](#awesome-scala)
     - [Database](#database)